roryogorman/Crafts-by-Ainhoa/README.md

 #### Customer Reviews:
     - The user should be able to leave a review of the site, products, etc, via the 'Leave Review' button.
-            * Clicking the 'Leave Review' button should bring up a form, inviting the user to give their name/location & feecback.
+            * Clicking the 'Leave Review' button should bring up a form, inviting the user to give their name/location & feedback.
 Test Successful.

 #### Order Form:
     - The user should be able to enter their details of the various sections on the form.
 Test Successful.